 But it’s not all fun and games!
 Tampa Bay is home to some major biotech organizations and universities.
 Amgen and Glaxo SmithKline have offices in Tampa and BioFlorida, Inc. offers a central network for nearly 6,000 biotechnology organizations in the state.
 Florida is also well known for its academic biotechnology programs in institutions such as Barry University, Florida Atlantic University, Florida Gulf Coast University, Florida Institute of Technology, University of Central Florida, University of Florida, University of South Florida, Seminole State College of Florida, Santa Fe College, and more.

 The Program Committee requests abstracts of your research for presentation at the 2019 In Vitro Biology Meeting.
 SIVB’s online electronic abstract system, which includes online payment capabilities, immediate submission and confirmations, will be available soon.
-The Early Bird Abstract Submission Deadline has been EXTENDED through January 31, 2019.
+The Final Abstract Submission Deadline is March 29, 2019.
+Abstracts submitted at this time are eligible for poster presentation only

 Student Abstract Verification